 Source: Mrs. T’s First Grade Class

-Students will draw trees in each season, describe what they wear during the different seasons, and journal about what makes winter, spring, summer, and fall different as they fill in this science journal from Today … in First Grade!
+Students will draw trees in each season, describe what they wear during the different seasons, and journal about what makes winter, spring, summer, and fall different as they fill in this science journal.

 Check out these awesome lesson plans for science in the kitchen, on the playground, and throughout the day from PBS Kids.